 Exam Questions and Scoring Information

-This is the core document for this course.
+This is the primary document for the redesigned course.
 It clearly lays out the course content and describes the exam and the AP Program in general.

 1999 Released Exam

 The 1999 Released Exam is a resource you can use with your students throughout the year.
-Note: Some information in this Released Exam may not reflect the current course and exam.
+Note: This Released Exam does not reflect the 2018-19 redesign.